Singer Instruments, Roadwater, UK, TA23 0RE

 - The transcription factor is comprised of a DNA-binding domain (BD) and an activation domain (AD).

 - The query protein of interest fused with the BD is known as the Bait, and the protein library fused with the AD is referred to as the Prey.

-- In order to activate the reporter gene expression, a transcriptional unit must be present at the gene locus, which is only possible if Bait and Prey interact.
+- To activate the reporter gene expression, a transcriptional unit must be present at the gene locus, which is only possible if Bait and Prey interact.

 Expression of a reporter gene requires the binding of a transcription factor, which normally consists of two functionally and structurally independent domains: DNA-binding (DB) and activation (AD) domains.
 The DB domain binds to the particular DNA sequence upstream of the reporter gene, while the AD domain activates reporter gene expression (Figure 1A).

 Since AD and DB domains are functionally and structurally independent, they can be fused to two separate proteins.
 The protein that is fused to the DB domain is called the Bait, while the one fused to the AD domain is referred to as the Prey.

 In the absence of Bait-Prey interaction, the AD domain is unable to localize to the reporter gene to drive gene expression (Figure 1B).
 However, when Bait and Prey interact, the DB domain binds to the DNA localizing the AD domain upstream of the reporter gene, leading to the expression of the reporter gene (Figure 1C).

 Figure 1: Y2H Principles.
 See text for details.

 Several variations of the yeast 2-hybrid assay have been developed in order to study different protein interactions.